Particle rolling MCMC with double-block sampling: Introduction

 \section{Introduction}

 State space models have been popular and widely used in the analysis of economic and financial time series.
-They are flexible to capture the dynamics of the complex economic structure, but it is well-known that there have been several structural changes in the long economic time series.
-For example, it is often said that there has been a major structural change before and after the financial crisis in 2008.
-Accordingly, model parameter estimates are found to change in the econometric models depending on the selection of the sample period.
-That is, the parameters are not necessary to be constant and may be subject to such changes during the long sample period.
+These models are flexible and capture the dynamics of the complex economic structure.
+However, several structural changes have been noted in long-term economic series.
 If the precise time of a structural change is known, we could divide the sample period into two periods, before and after the structural change.
-However, it is usually unknown, and the change may occur gradually from one state to another.
-To reflect the recent unobserved structural change in the forecasting without delay, the rolling window estimation is used where we fix the number of observations to estimate model parameters and update the dataset to improve the forecasting performance.
+However, this time point is usually unknown, and the change may occur gradually from one state to another.
+Although there are various statistical models for the structural change in the literature, the rolling-window estimation is the simple and common way to reflect the recent change in the forecasting without delay where we fix the number of observations to estimate model parameters and update the dataset to improve the forecasting performance.

-In nonlinear or non-Gaussian state space models, it is often the case that the likelihood is not obtained analytically and that the maximum likelihood estimation is difficult to implement.
-Markov Chain Monte Carlo (MCMC) method is a popular and powerful technique in such a case to estimate model parameters and state variables by generating random samples from the posterior distribution given a set of observed data for various complex state space models.
-The highly efficient simulation algorithms have been proposed for linear Gaussian state space models (e.g. \shortciteN{deJongShephard(95)}, \shortciteN{DurbinKoopman(02)}) and nonlinear non-Gaussian state space models (e.g. \shortciteN{ShephardPitt(97)}, \shortciteN{WatanabeOmori(04)}).
-However, it is computationally expensive to implement the MCMC simulation every time when we obtain a new observation.
+In non-linear or non-Gaussian state space models, the likelihood is often not obtained analytically, and the maximum likelihood estimation is difficult to implement.
+The Markov Chain Monte Carlo (MCMC) method is a popular and powerful technique used to estimate model parameters and state variables by generating random samples from the posterior distribution given a set of observed data for various complex state space models.
+However, for rolling estimation, simply applying the MCMC method would be too time-consuming given the need to estimate a long sequence of posterior distributions.